silent-brad/winter91/README.md

 Read the [DEPS.md](DEPS.md) file for the (small) list of dependencies.

 ## Setup Commands
-- Set the `PASSKEY` environment variable before starting
+- Set the `PASSKEY` environment variable in the `.env` file before starting